 But there is help for consumers through Connecticut's Home Improvement Guaranty Fund.
 This is a pool of money administered by the Connecticut Department of Consumer Protection.
-It was created and is replenished from annual assessments of registered contractors, and can be used to help satisfy an unpaid judgment to a homeowner.
+It is created and replenished from annual assessments of registered contractors, and can be used to help satisfy an unpaid judgment to a homeowner.